selimanac/defold-sublime-text/README.md

 - `auto_start_extender`: Whether to automatically start the extender server (default: false)
 - `console_refresh_interval`: How often the console should refresh, in seconds (default: 2.0)
 - `auto_check_annotations`: Whether to automatically check for Defold API annotation updates on startup (default: true)
+- `console_max_lines`: Maximum number of lines to show in console to prevent slowdown (default: 1000)

 Example configuration: